jelastic-jps/mysql-cluster/addons/recovery/docs/Manual recovery guide.md

 <img src="../images/redeploy.png" width="750">
 </p>

-Once you invoked redeploy dialogue window, swtich the **Keep volume data** toggle into **Off** position.
+Once you invoked redeploy dialogue window, switch the **Keep volume data** toggle into **Off** position.
 It is required to make sure that the database server will be created from scratch.

 <p align="left">
 <img src="../images/keep-volumes-data-off.png" width="350">